 Medical Uses of THC

 THC may be the central progenitor of recreational cannabis effects, but that doesn’t mean it isn’t also medicinal.
-In fact, our cultural framing of THC as recreational, arguably projected further by the growing legal cannabis industry, may have a limiting effect on the way we understand and apply THC medicinally.
+In fact, our cultural framing of THC as recreational, arguably reinforced by the growing legal cannabis industry, may have a limiting effect on the way we understand and apply THC medicinally.
 Whether alone or as part of a whole cannabis product, THC is far from lacking in medicinal value.

 Most of what we know about THC and appetite stimulation comes out of cancer and AIDS research.
 Through the development of medical cannabis as a treatment for cancer and AIDS-related weight loss, we learn that THC may stimulate appetite by interacting with appetite hormones such as ghrelin and leptin, which are involved in regulating food intake.
 Food intake, metabolism, and energy use are very complex processes, so much more research is required to fully understand how THC promotes appetite.